 Without regular exercise, you may experience spasticity, which will hinder your movement.
 If you’re already experiencing spasticity, refer to our article on how to treat spasticity after spinal cord injury to learn more.

-Cautions to Core Exercises for Spinal Cord Injury:
+Approaching These Core Exercises for Spinal Cord Injury

-People often take the health of their spinal cord for granted.
+People often take their spinal cord health for granted.
 It isn’t until you experience spinal cord injury that you realize how much it affects your ability to complete everyday tasks.

 The most important tip is to listen to your body.